 Less conversation is boring that is why I just skim some parts of the story.
 I’m sad to say that book 1 is much much better from book 2.
 Disappointment slowly appeared when I realize that the story doesn’t focus on the ghost of Hemingway.
 I love thrill and mystery but not this one.

-All in all, I feel disappointed from the ending.
+All in all, I feel disappointed in the ending.
 But I still have the urge to read the last book of Kitty’s adventure.